pedrohpezzi/Petunia-Calibrachoa-Fabiana_TreeDiscordance/README.md

-# *Petunia*-*Calibrachoa*-*Fabiana* Tree discordance and hybridization
+# Tree discordance and hybridization in *Petunia* and related genera
-Scripts and data associated with the publication on tree discordance and hybridization in the Petunia-Calibrachoa-Fabiana clade.
+Scripts and data associated with the publication on tree discordance and hybridization in the *Petunia*-*Calibrachoa*-*Fabiana* clade.

 ## Transcriptomic data filtering and processing